 - wpDataTables – so far this is the best table and charting solution I have found.
 This is another plugin that has a steep price, but if you need these capabilities, it is highly recommended.
 Because I use Formidable Forms, I also have the add-on for this plugin to read the form data (very handy).

-- Post Tables Pro – Until recently wpDataTables was not able to easily do what this plugin does.
+- Post Tables Pro – Until recently, wpDataTables was not able to easily do what this plugin does.
 Recent enhancements make this plugin less necessary, but I do like the Barn 2 team and their customer support.
-They are currently beta testing a new document library plugin that will make this plugin obsolete for my uses.
+They released a new document library plugin that may make this plugin obsolete for my uses.

 - RankMath Pro – This is an SEO plugin and while the free version is very capable, the enhancements in the pro version are a must in my opinion.
 I did use YoastSEO Pro for a while but this is cheaper and has additional capabilities that allowed me to remove a couple plugins (404 monitoring and analytics).

-- Advanced Custom Fields Pro – great plugin for adding additional information to a post or page.
+- Meta Box (formerly use ACF Pro) – great plugin for adding additional information to a post or page.

 - SearchWP – this is another new plugin that recently replaced Relevanssi pro in my library.
 It integrate with WP Grid Builder (as does Relevanssi).
 The metrics are a must for analyzing what people are looking for.

 - ShortPixel Image Optimizer – I tried a few image optimization tools and this is the one I like best.
 For a small fee I can optimize thousands of images across multiple websites.